 Stay tuned over the coming days for Part 2 of Return To Open Professional Competitions - a look at the World Professional Figure Skating Championships in Jaca, Spain!

 HEY YOU!
 Yes, you!
-Are you following "Is That A Skate Guard In Your Pocket Or Are You Happy To See Me?" on Facebook?
+Are you following the blog on Facebook?
 Check out and like http://www.facebook.com/SkateGuard or visit http://skateguard1.blogspot.ca for all of the latest articles, reviews, interviews and musings that are on the go.
 As well, you can also follow me on the Twitter at http://twitter.com/ohh_N.
 I tweet about figure skating a lot and am always happy to answer your questions and ask many of my own.